wp-plugins/freshdesk-support/readme.txt

 == Installation ==
 For an automatic installation through WordPress:

 1. Go to the 'Add New' plugins screen in your WordPress admin area.
 2. Search for 'Freshdesk Official' plugin.
 3. Click 'Install Now' and activate the plugin.

 Manual Installation:

-1. Download the latest version of 'Freshdesk'  plugin from the WordPress Plugin Directory.
+1. Download the latest version of 'Freshdesk Official'  plugin from the WordPress Plugin Directory.
 2. Extract the zip and Upload the freshdesk_ext directory to your /wp-content/plugins directory
 3. Go to the plugins management page and activate the plugin
-4. You now have a new admin menu 'Freshdesk' in your WordPress admin menu bar.
+4. You now have a new admin menu 'Freshdesk Official' in your WordPress admin menu bar.
 Click on it and Configure your settings as mentioned in the info comments in the screen.

 == Frequently Asked Questions ==

 1. Where do i find sso shared secret?
  SSO shared secret will be available in your helpdesk account's admin -> security -> sso section.

-3. How can login to my helpdesk using normal login screen after enabling sso?
+2. How can login to my helpdesk using normal login screen after enabling sso?
  You can always access your help desk's normal login screen using http://yourcompany.freshdesk.com/login/normal link.

-4. Where can I find the feedback widget code snippet ?
+3. Where can I find the feedback widget code snippet ?
  Feedback widget code has to be copied from the admin -> feedback section.
 You can configure the alignment and kbase search hide and much more here and copy the generate code snippet.

 == Screenshots ==
 1. This screen shot shows the plugin settings screen
 2. This screen shot shows the convert comments to tickets screen.

 == Changelog ==
 = 1.0 =
 First Release Version.